world-federation-of-advertisers/cardinality_estimation_evaluation_framework/README.md

     of relationships between the created sets
 *   Simulator to combine all of the above, calculate error statistics, and compare possible methods.
+*   Evaluators which bring together multiple simulations to help chose a best method

 ### Example